World of Music, Arts and Dance: UK location

-It was announced in early 2025 that there would be no annual UK festival that year and that the festival was looking for a new home near to its Wiltshire site since 2007.
+Since 2026 the festival has been held at Neston Park, near Corsham in Wiltshire.

-Previous UK locations
+Previous and other UK locations

 After the debut 1982 performance at the Bath & West Showground the festival took a sabbatical.
-There were some WOMAD events in 1983 at the ICA in London as part of a collaboration with Capital Radio Festival to see if there was still an audience for the brand.

-1984 was held at Ashton Court, Bristol.
+There were some WOMAD events in 1983 at the ICA in London as part of a collaboration with Capital Radio Festival to see if there was still an audience for the brand and the Genesis 1982 one-off concert at Milton Keynes Bowl was billed as a WOMAD fundraiser (one of only two dates where Peter Gabriel performed again with the band since his departure in 1975, the previous was a warm-up date in London at the Hammersmith Odeon.
+1984 was a one day event held at Ashton Court, Bristol, kindly shared with the Ashton Court Festival.

 1985 saw the festival move to Mersea Island in Essex with New Order, The Fall, Toots & The Maytals, Nusrat Fateh Ali Khan, The Pogues, A Certain Ratio and Penguin Cafe Orchestra performing amongst others.
 (A section of Nusrat's performance was released on CD in 2019).

 1986 the festival moved to Kenn Pier Farm, Clevedon, Somerset and saw performances from Gil Scott-Heron, Misty In Roots, Siouxsie & The Banshees, The Housemartins, Youssou N'Dour, The Bhundu Boys, Aswad, Hugh Masekela, 23 Skidoo and The Blue Aeroplanes amongst many others 19–20 July.

 In 1987 WOMAD hosted the new world-music-focused third stage at Glastonbury Festival that went on to be called The Jazz World (and later, West Holts) stage.
 1987 also saw the first of the WOMAD weekenders in Carlyon Bay, Cornwall (The Coliseum) that ran annually until 1993.
 (The Durutti Column released recordings from their performance here in the late 1980s).
-There was also an event at Earl's Court in London as well as a winter festival.
+There was also an event at Earl's Court in London as well as a winter festival in Bristol.